Introduction

 • Part 3: Supervised classification methods

-Why Alkanes Make Perfect Test Cases
+Why Alkanes Make Ideal Test Cases

 Butane as a ball-and-stick model.